 After decades of work, the IJN understands that we need more than reform for these bills, we need to completely dismantle them.
 In a new effort with DC advocates and grassroots groups across the country, our campaign uplifts a New Way Forward, rooted in the people that have been and are directly impacted.

-Today, we are so proud to launch A New Way Forward Campaign!
+We are proud to launch A New Way Forward Campaign!

 The IJN has reinvigorated its efforts to not only make the conversation visible, but to demand Congress take legislative action and repeal the worst provision of these bills, including: